 Treasured Objects

-The assortment of artifacts, heirlooms, and objects of historical significance that have been donated to the museum are rotated frequently.
 Some are from the old country, such as figurines and vases, bound-feet slippers, jade, cloisonne, and a fully restored rickshaw, to items from life in San Diego’s Chinatown, including laundry tools, opium pipes, and busts of honored community members.

 Photos of Old San Diego

-This display brings together photographs of Chinese immigrant contributions to the growth and development of the city.
 These images highlight everyday life in Chinatown, immigrants working on the Pacific Railroad, and old fishing junks in the harbor.

 True Colors: Student Art Showcase

-This exhibit allows students of traditional Chinese art forms to display their work.
-Some of art may be the result of lectures and programs offered by the San Diego Chinese Historical Museum.
+Some of the art may be the result of lectures and programs offered by the San Diego Chinese Historical Museum.

 Chinese Garden